skyworthvr/unity_6dof_sdk/README.md

 Skyworth XR SDK documentation
 ===
 ## Introduction
-Reading this tutorial can help you use the Unity engine to build applications that can run on the Skyworth VR all-in-one machine.
+This tutorial can help you build an application that can run on Skyworth VR All-in-one with Unity Engine.
-This tutorial is suitable for developers with certain Unity development experience.
-If you have no experience in Unity development, please give priority [Learn Unity](https://unity.cn/university).
+This tutorial is suitable for developers with Unity development experience, and if you have no experience in Unity development, please [learn Unity](https://learn.unity.com/) first.

-Before you start, you still need to understand Unity XR related knowledge first.
-It is recommended to read Unity related documents first.
-[XR](https://docs.unity3d.com/Manual/XR.html) since this SDK is developed based on Unity XR SDK, follow the management [XR Plugin-in Management](https://docs.unity3d.com/Packages/com.unity.xr.management@3.2/manual/index.html)。In addition, we also provide upper-level interactive tools, you can freely choose to use [Skyworth Interaction Toolkit](articles/skyworth_interaction_tools.md) or Unity interactive tools [XR Ineraction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.10/manual/index.html)
+Before you start, it is still necessary to learn about Unity XR and it is suggested to read documents related to [XR](https://docs.unity3d.com/Manual/XR.html) of Unity first.
+As this SDK is developed on the basis of Unity XR SDK, it follows the management of [XR Plugin-in Management](https://docs.unity3d.com/Packages/com.unity.xr.management@3.2/manual/index.html).
+Besides, we also provide upper interaction tools and you can choose and use at your will [Skyworth interaction tool](articles/skyworth_interaction_tools.md) or Unity Interaction tools [XR Ineraction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.10/manual/index.html).

-This SDK is a package with a tgz suffix.
-You don't need to decompress it when you use it, just add it directly through the Package Manager

-Please read the developer [documentation](https://skyworthxr.com/xrsdk/200/cn/index.html) for details
+Please read the developer [documentation](https://skyworthxr.com/xrsdk/200/en/index.html) for details

 ---